 ifcopenshell.api.aggregate

-Aggregates are the concept of breaking down larger wholes into smaller parts.
+Aggregates is the concept of breaking down larger wholes into smaller parts.

-One common use is spatial elements, such as how a site has multiple buildings, and a building has multiple storeys.
-Another is for regular elements, such as how a wall is made out of members and coverings.
+For example, spatial elements such as sites are broken down into one or more buildings, and a building is broken down into storeys.
+Another example is for physical elements, such as how a wall is made out of members and coverings.

 Assigns object as an aggregate to the products